Probabilistic Game-Theoretic Traffic Routing: Receding horizon game formulation

 Intuitively, $\kappa_i$ leads the $i$-th agent to the desired equilibrium if the agents have an high enough incentive to approach their destinations.
 For this purpose, let us assume that each agent knows a path to its destination, formalized by the mappings $(\NP{i})_{i\in\mc I}: \mc N \to \mc N $ with the following characteristics:

-An example of such a path is the shortest path computed with edge weights $\bar{\tau}$.
-We then define:
+An example is the shortest path computed with edge weights $\bar{\tau}$. {We define the traversing time of the next edge along the known path and for the whole path starting from each node:}

-and the following input, designed such that every vehicle takes the next edge of the known path:
+and the following {auxiliary} input, designed such that every vehicle takes the next edge of the known path:

-We then postulate the following technical assumption, which encodes the fact that each agent evaluates its distance from the destination by means of the known path: \begin{assumption} The local costs satisfy Assumption \ref{as:local_cost_separable} with
+We then postulate the following technical assumption, which encodes the fact that each agent evaluates {the distance of the final state} from the destination by means of the known path: \begin{assumption} The local costs satisfy Assumption \ref{as:local_cost_separable} with